SSTGroup/Correlation-Analysis-in-High-Dimensional-Data/Techniques-multiple-data-sets/Joint-Reduced-Rank-mCCA-Technique/README.md

 ##############
 # File Usage #
 ##############
-Experiment12.m - Runs experiments 1 and 2 in the paper.
-The parameters of the two experiments are set automatically in 'scen1' and 'scen2'.
+Experiment.m - Runs experiment in the paper.
+The parameters are set automatically in 'scen1'.
 To run experiments with different settings modify the parameters of the 'custom' scenario as desired.

 In all the above files, the variables 'num_iter', 'verbose', etc can be modified to control for how many iterations, and what kind of information is printed while the experiments are run.
 Moreover, in 'custom' scenario, a correlation structure can be automatically generated for correlations across a specified number of data sets.